Subaru-PFS/tron_tron/Docs/sphinx/overview.rst

  - "commanders" send commands to "actors", via a central hub.
  - actors reply to commands and generate status keywords, also via the hub.
- - actors can also be commanders.
- - by default the hub broadcasts all actor traffic to all commanders.
+ - by default the hub broadcasts all actor traffic to all commanders, but commanders

- - actors are required to generate status keyword whenever their state changes.
+ - actors are *required* to generate status keyword whenever their state changes.
- - command and replies are sent using line-oriented ASCII protocols.
+ - commands and replies are sent using line-oriented ASCII protocols.
- - there is no particular language requirement on commanders or actor, except that the keyword dictionary must be published as a python declaration.
-Also, we only have sample implementations in python.
+ - there is no particular programming language requirement on commanders or actors, except that the keyword dictionary must be published as a python declaration.
+We do have an actor library available in python -- if there are no hard realtime requirements that is probably the easiest thing to start from.
- - many actors and commanders can be run one one host, or they can be distributed on a network.
+ - many actors and commanders can be run on one host, or they can be distributed on a network.

 The net result is that all commanders connected to the hub passively